Prune belly syndrome: Complications

 Prune belly syndrome can result in distention and enlargement of internal organs such as the bladder and intestines.
 Surgery is often required but will not return the organs to a normal size.
 Bladder reductions have shown that the bladder will again stretch to its previous size due to lack of muscle.
 Complications may also arise from enlarged/malformed kidneys, which may result in kidney failure and the child's going on dialysis or requiring a kidney transplant.
-Many individuals with prune belly syndrome have good physical and mental health, despite all the concerns.
-With proper treatment, however, a longer, healthier life is possible.

 Diagnosis

 Prune belly syndrome can be diagnosed via ultrasound while a child is still in-utero.
-An abnormally large abdominal cavity resembling that of an obese person is the key indicator, as the abdomen swells with the pressure of accumulated urine.
+Urinary tract dilation, bladder outlet obstruction, distended bladder wall and an abnormally large abdominal cavity with deficient abdominal wall musculature are key indicators, as the abdomen swells with the pressure of accumulated urine.

 In young children, frequent urinary tract infections often herald prune belly syndrome, as they are normally uncommon.
 If a problem is suspected, doctors can perform blood tests to check renal function.
 Another study that may suggest the syndrome is a voiding cystourethrogram.

 PBS is far more common in males.
 Autosomal recessive inheritance has been suggested in some cases.
 A homozygous mutation in the muscarinic cholinergic receptor-3 gene (CHRM3) on chromosome 1q43 was reported in one family.